AMWA-TV/nmos/README.md

 The [NMOS API Testing Tool](https://specs.amwa.tv/nmos-testing) supports the majority of these specifications.

+The tables below are organised by specification type.
+To see them organised by themes, click [here](themes.html)

 ### [NMOS Interface Specifications (IS)](is/)

 These specify NMOS APIs using RAML, JSON Schema and normative text, supported by examples and other text: